nick-desteffen/mongoid-document-editor/README.md

 # Mongoid Document Editor

-Mongoid Document Editor is Rails Engine that provides a DSL for setting up simple admin interfaces to edit MongoDB documents.
+Mongoid Document Editor is a Rails Engine that provides a DSL for setting up simple admin interfaces to edit MongoDB documents.
 No configuration is required in order to get a basic form, however you can override any form you want to provide a more custom and usable interface.

 ### Generator
 To generate an initializer: